flashcordon/big-history/Histoire-système-solaire.md

 will never be fully realized, and a terraformed Mars will require continuous monitoring and stewardship.

+- the initial
+terraforming phase of Mars will be amultigenerational project.
+Estimates vary, but most researchers suggest that the Phase 1 stage of ecopoiesis might take several centuries to complete, which corresponds to a minimum of some six to seven human generations.
+The completion of Phase 2will take at least an order ofmagnitude longer than Phase 1, requiring perhaps 1,000–2,000 years before the beginning of Phase 3, the stewardship stage, is realized.
+Weare now considering an interval of time that embraces some 60–70 human generations

+- ancient archaeological history provides us with a number of examples of dedicated, multigenerational, large-scale building projects.
+The great megalithic encampment of Stonehenge (see Figure 6.19) in Britain, for example, is a structure that was adapted and maintained over a time span of at least a thousand years starting from circa 3,000 B.C.
+Its true purpose is not readily known to us today, but it was clearly an extremely important object to our distant ancestors, who invested a tremendous amount of time, energy, and no doubt lives into its development
+-

 ## Mars dans la fiction